Lidocaine for Premature Ejaculation: How to Use It Safely

 Use a condom.
 If you don’t already, try wearing condoms during sex to desensitize your penis further.

 Masturbate before sex.
 Know you’re going to get it on?
 Have some “me-time” beforehand.
 Masturbating before sex can help you last longer the second time around due to the refractory period — a window after ejaculation when you’re less able to reach orgasm and ejaculate again.
+But keep in mind that masturbating too closely to when you plan to have partnered sex may make getting an erection difficult.

 We’ve also covered home remedies for premature ejaculation to try.